ksu-cs-textbooks/cis527/content/3-core-networking-services/05-assignment.md

 * Both the `cis527` and `AdminUser` accounts should be able to access the system remotely.
 * In addition, **change the port** used by the SSH server to 23456.
+{{% notice tip %}}
+_In the SSH configuration file, the entries starting with a `#` are comments.
+Typically the default values for each setting are included in the configuration file but commented out.
+In Ubuntu 24.04, you need to fully reboot the system for changes to the SSH configuration file to take effect! --Russ_
+{{% /notice %}}
 * You'll also need to make sure the appropriate firewall rules are in place to accept these incoming connections, and ensure the firewall is properly enabled.
 * You can test your connection from your Windows VM using the `ssh` command in PowerShell, or from the Ubuntu 24.04 VM labelled **CLIENT** using the `ssh` command. {{% notice tip %}}
 _See the appropriate pages in the Extras module for more information about WSL and SSH. --Russ_